-And really, there’s little to love about love handles — they are prominent and stubborn, being some of the hardest fat buildups to lose.
-Drew Manning knows all about the woes of love handles, having worked to shed them along with 75 total pounds of excess fat back in 2011, and currently embarking on a journey to get fat once again just so he can get fit once again.
+Love is powerful, but love handles are stubborn and are some of the hardest fat buildups to lose.
+Health and fitness expert Drew Manning is familiar with the love/hate journey that comes with love handles.
+In 2011, he worked to shed them along with 75 total pounds of excess fat, and is currently embarking on a journey to get fat once again just so he can get fit once again.

 Yes, you read that right: right now, Drew Manning is doing his best to put on dozens of pounds of fat.
 Why?
-Because the first time this noted fitness and diet expert completed his Fit 2 Fat 2 Fit journey, he learned volumes not just about his own body, but about what people really go through as they try to lose weight, they being both the clients he coaches directly and every man and woman out there who is struggling on their own weight loss journey.
+Because the first time this noted fitness and diet expert completed his Fit 2 Fat 2 Fit journey, he learned volumes not just about his own body, but about what people really go through as they try to lose weight.
+This includes both the clients he coaches directly and every man and woman out there who is struggling on their own weight loss journey.